ExoMars Rover – Mars Exploration Mission, Russia

 Capabilities of the ExoMars rover vehicle and construction timeline

-The preliminary design review of the rover is expected to be completed in January 2014.
-The critical design review is planned for January 2016.
+The system preliminary design review of the 2018 mission started in the fourth quarter of 2014.
 The final acceptance and qualification reviews are scheduled in October 2017.

 Origins of Exobiology on Mars and ESA Aurora Programme details